sercet65/Automated-BIM-Model-Annotation-via-Graph-Neural-Networks-CPP-API/README.md

 ## Reminder: Organize hard-coded file paths before running to ensure all necessary files are generated and to review the final results.

 ## Overview
-`Extraction_V2` is a C++ add-on for Archicad designed to streamline the extraction of building element information, enhancing architectural data analysis and management.
+`ServCAD` is a C++ add-on for Archicad designed to streamline the extraction of building element information, enhancing architectural data analysis and management.

 ## Features
 - **Data Extraction**: Retrieves detailed information on building elements such as walls, doors, zones, and dimensions.